DFE-Digital/bat-design-history/app/posts/teacher-success/2025-01-25-existing-evidence-review.md

 The included insight from:

-- Register trainee teachers team (specifically the 'Get ready to teach' squad)
+- Register trainee teachers team (specifically the ‘Get ready to teach’ squad)
 - Get into Teaching
 - Find teacher training courses
 - Apply for teacher training
 - Manage school placements
 - Continuing professional development

 ## Using AI to help us find themes from unexplored feedback